hermanomark/PhotoApp/README.md

 ## Photo App

-This is the Photo App from the Complete Ruby on Rails Developer course
+This is the Photo App from the Complete Ruby on Rails Developer course.
+This Photo App uses AWS S3 bucket to store images online.

 You can check the live app here: https://photoapp-hermanomark.herokuapp.com/